 The Trailer Park Lounge & Grill, New York City

 No tacky detail was left unturned at this sensory-overload spot in Manhattan.
 Upon entering the screen door, New Yorkers are transported to a trailer-trash galaxy far, far away, where hard-living mannequins dangle cigarettes from their mouths and the display features books by renowned authors such as Kathy Lee Gifford and Dolly Parton.
-The menu sticks with Americana basics like sandwiches, burgers, fries and tater tots while the drink list has cocktails with names like Kiss My Frigid Woo-Woo (it’s made with vodka and peach schnapps), cans of PBR, bottles of Bud Light and pricing for Dom Perignon available upon request.
+The menu sticks with Americana basics like sandwiches, burgers and fries while the drink list has cocktails with names like Kiss My Frigid Woo-Woo (it’s made with vodka and peach schnapps), cans of PBR, bottles of Bud Light and pricing for Dom Perignon available upon request.
 Hey, you never know when that scratch-off is going to hit.

 Café Jack, Los Angeles